intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/KeyFeatures/inference_on_gpu.md

 # Inference on GPU

-Apart from the significant acceleration capabilites on Intel CPUs, BigDL-LLM also supports optimizations and acceleration for running LLMs (large language models) on Intel GPUs.
-With BigDL-LLM, PyTorch models (in FP16/BF16/FP32) can be optimized with low-bit quantizations (supported precisions include INT4, INT5, INT8, etc).
+Apart from the significant acceleration capabilites on Intel CPUs, IPEX-LLM also supports optimizations and acceleration for running LLMs (large language models) on Intel GPUs.
+With IPEX-LLM, PyTorch models (in FP16/BF16/FP32) can be optimized with low-bit quantizations (supported precisions include INT4, INT5, INT8, etc).

 Compared with running on Intel CPUs, some additional operations are required on Intel GPUs.
 To help you better understand the process, here we use a popular model [Llama-2-7b-chat-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf) as an example.